News

 We publish a regular newsletter which is distributed via email.
 Its purpose is to encourage and support confessional Lutherans, by offering

 The newsletter is available by subscribing below.
 You can access each issue in printable form on the right-hand side of this page.
-The lead article from each week is also available below, so you can catch up on any that you missed.
+The lead article from each issue is also available below, so you can catch up on any that you missed.

 Printable Copies of Our Newsletters